 Introduction to Chino, California

-The California city of Chino is located in San Bernardino County in the heart of the Greater Los Angeles region, about 35 miles east of Los Angeles and 25 miles northeast of Anaheim.
+Chino is located in San Bernardino County in the heart of the Greater Los Angeles region, about 35 miles east of Los Angeles and 25 miles northeast of Anaheim.
 Situated in the lush valley below the San Gabriel Valley Mountains, the city lies within 30 minutes of over 20 public and private colleges and universities.
-Chino is bounded by California State Highways 60 and 71, and provides close access to Interstates I-10, I-15, and State Highway 91.
+Chino is bounded by California State Highways 60 and 71, and provides close access to Interstates I-10, I-15 and State Highway 91.

 Incorporated in 1910, Chino has a rich agricultural history which is noted in the city's motto: "Where Everything Grows."
 At one time the premiere center of dairy farming in the country, Chino in its more recent history has seen growth in other areas.
 Since the 1970s, a significant influx of business and industry has taken root in the city, which has developed into a well-established residential area infused with a well-rounded commercial presence.